Skip to main content Skip to content

 Individuals who participated in the development of a manuscript but do not qualify as an author should be acknowledged.
 Organizations that provided support in terms of funding and/or other resources should also be acknowledged.

-Changes in authorship
+Changes in Authorship

 Whenever there is a need to make changes in the authorship of a manuscript or a published article, the changes will be implemented according to COPE specification.
 Only corresponding authors can make request for a change in authorship.
 Requests to do so should be made to the editor using the Changes in Authorship Form.

-ICMJE - Defining the Role of Authors and Contributors
+Further reading: ICMJE — Defining the Role of Authors and Contributors | COPE — Flowcharts on Changes in Authorship

-Submission of a manuscript
+Submission of a Manuscript

 Authors should read the "Instruction for Authors" on the journal's page before making a submission.
 Manuscripts should be prepared according to the style and specifications of the journal's policy.